2IO75-group-34/reports/minutes.md

 - After the last meeting, Balint made NFC reader to work.
 Firstly it worked on NFC keychains, but after some configurations we made it work on NFC stickers.

-- Ibrahim worked on 3D model of new robot design + made 3D models for the servo mountings.
+- Ibrahim finished working on 3D model of new robot design + made 3D models for the servo mountings.
 Eusebiu had some bugs in Unity and he was fixing them.

 - Amir (me) worked on creating a servo mountings that would properly block and push baggages to designated places.
 Joep brought custom pieces designed to fit servos with fitcher technic pieces, but unfortunately the proportions were not good and they didn't fit well.